singnet/dev-portal/docs/all/front-to-back-ex1.md

 comments: true

 # Hero section
-title: Getting Started
+title: Multi Party Escrow: Front to back example.
-description: In this overview, we will be giving you a brief introduction to SingularityNET Tools.
+description: In this example you will be learning how to use the MPE payment system in SingularityNET with one replica configuration.

 # extralink box
 # extralink: